AbishakeSrithar/OddsCheckerScraper/README.md

 That should have a JSON of the odds for B365 as seen on OddsChecker!

 **TODO**:\
-Figure out why it doesn't work on Windows.\
 Add support for other providers.\
 Improve Authentication.